antoniobytedev-vitis/vitis-workshop/course/2.pipeline/2.4 choosing where to pipeline/readme.md

 ![Cycles with pipeline](../../resources/pipeline%20fuera.png)
 Looking at the data we can see that the throughput has doubled again but the area has increased exponentially.

 **When placing the pipeline directive above a loop it unrolls it completely without stating it explicitly** and this also applies to nested loops.
 This is the reason we get 128 as the only limiting factor is the number of ports in the memory storing a.
-It is important to note that this will only happen on perfect or semi-perfect loops.

 Note that the mentioned method will even ignore the unroll off directive so be careful.